kiebel/wp-teachpress/readme.txt

 * Bugfix: Fixed bug when adding a publication
 = 0.80.0 =
 * New: Capabilities for backend access control
-* New: Posible to prevent sign outs for registrations
+* New: Possible to prevent sign outs for registrations
 * Changed: Style of frontend course overview
-* Changed: Merge yourpub.php and showpublications.php to publications.php
-* Changed: Integration of editpub.php in addpublications.php
 * Changed: Central definition of publication types in the source code
 * Changed: Select fields reworked
 * Changed: Translation for publication types